shivangKheradiya/E3D_CSharp_Addin/E3DAddIn/E3DAddIn_6/README.md

 # 🔹 E3DAddIn_6

-This example demostrates the implimentation usecase for the UI Elements such as Textbox and Combobox the E3D.

-Ususally When we impliment any UI Elements, It must be binded with the Key.
-The same key is used into the command class and consumed in the other part where the behaviours are utilized.

-Within this example, the command [`OperationCmd`](./OperationCmd.cs) is created using [`TextBoxCmd`](./TextBoxCmd.cs) and [`ComboBoxCmd`](./ComboBoxCmd.cs). `OperationCmd` has 2 execute methods,
-1. Without Arguments : It will display values in messegebox for the values setup in the `TextBox` and `ComboBox` respectively.
-2. With Arguments : It will display values in messegebox for the values setup in the `TextBox` and `ComboBox` respectively with whatever argument is passed.

-If there is a requirement for preprocessing or post processing some data before executing these commands then such implimentation is written into [`OperationOnArgs`](./OperationOnArgs.cs) class.
-The method used for registering the preprocessing events are written `performOperations()` voice method.

-Command Manager instance is used to retrive the command class instance using the key `E3DAddIn_6.OperationCmd`. and `BeforeCommandExecute` deligate is extended to run the custom logic.
-This Custom logic is Checking the TextBox Value using command key `E3DAddIn_6.TextBoxCmd`.
-If TextBox Value empty then `Text Box is Empty.
-Operation Aborted.` messege going to be printed in the commandline.

-The [UIC file](./E3DInstallationDir/MyE3DUIC/MyE3DUic.uic) is customized in such a way that It contains,

-1. Tab: `MyE3DAddIn.Tab0`
-2. Group: `MyE3DAddIn.MyE3DAddinGroup1`
-3. Tools:
-    - `MyE3DAddIn.MyTextBox` : with the same Command Key as c#.
-    - `MyE3DAddIn.MyComboBox` :  with the same Command Key as c#.
-Value0, Value1 Value2 Value3 as list of values
-    - `MyE3DAddIn.OperationButton` : Without any argument
-    - `MyE3DAddIn.OperationButtonWithArgs` : With `MyArgs` as argument.

-Write something in the TextBox and select some value in ComboBox. after that just click on the button and obsurve the output either in commandline or messegebox.

-Here’s a refined and professional version of your **E3DAddIn_6** writeup, rewritten for clarity, readability, and technical precision — consistent with your previous sections’ tone and style:

----

-## 🔹 E3DAddIn_6

 This example demonstrates the **implementation and interaction of UI elements** such as **TextBox** and **ComboBox** implimentation in ribbon within **AVEVA E3D** using the Add-In framework.

 In AVEVA E3D, when implementing UI elements, each control (like TextBox or ComboBox) must be **bound to a unique command key**.